Key takeaways

 1. Urban density

 Urban density is a metric that describes how many people inhabit a given area.
-High-density areas, like city centers, have different needs than low-density areas like a suburb or a rural location.
+High-density areas, like city centers, have different needs than low-density areas, such as suburbs or rural locations.

 You might be surprised to learn that urban density is increasing.
 According to the UN, over 50% of today’s population lives in cities — a number that will skyrocket to almost 70% by 2050.